ysageev/cmc-website/src/pages/sales-initiative.md

     -   Meet with and take out to lunch, key personnel of existing customers.
     -   Meeting goals
         -   Determine if the customer has projects outside of traditional CMC assigned service-area.
-        -   If bank service areas are managed by separate Silos, goal of meeting is to get contact info and introductions to these people.
+        -   If bank service areas are managed by separate silos, goal of meeting is to get contact info and introductions to these people.
         -   Ensure that they understand our desire for new service areas, and willingness to handle smaller projects.

 ### New Customers